Noceba-Jack/Pig-Latin-Generator/README.md

 1. Clone this repository.
 2. Compile the C# code.
 3. Run the program and input an English sentence to see the Pig Latin version.

+## Technologies Used

+- C#
+- Visual Studio Code

+## Contributing

+This is a solo project and contributions are not being accepted at this time.

+## License

+This project is not licensed as it is intended for personal use and not to be made open source.

+## About the Developer

+I am a student and a beginner in software development.
+This project was created to as a way for me to understand pig latin and also practice my programming skills simultateously.

+## Contact Information

+For any questions or support, please reach out via LinkedIn.
+You can find my LinkedIn profile linked in my GitHub profile.